sosucat/sosucat.github.io/momentochroma.markdown

 google_analytics: UA-NNNNNNNN-N
 ---

+Photography is a medium that cuts out and fixes a moment in flowing time, and its realism presents its image in a compelling way.
+The fixation of the moment removes from the photographic medium the ephemeral reality that we, who live in the flow of time, usually perceive.
+The persuasiveness of the photograph also strongly presents the inaccurate colors of AI colorization.
+MomentoChroma makes us, whose gaze scans space in time, perceive colorful images only while we do not move our gaze in order to vividly realize the reality of the past.
+It is a perceptual experience clothed in aura, and the momentary color becomes a catalyst for evoking the colors of people's memories.

 Keep staring at the dot at the center of the inverted color image.
 And you can experience a momental colorization of the black-and-white image.

 <p>